 Nontraditional students face unique challenges by returning to school.
 Planning ahead will mitigate many of these challenges.

 Rapid advances in digital communication can cause a nontraditional student to feel like they are lagging behind their peers.
-Before starting a program, students should know if their operating system is a Mac or a PC and make sure it is less than five years old.
+Before starting a program, students should know if their operating system is a Mac or a PC.
+It’s best to start students start their programs with a computer that is less than five years old.
 They should also know how to bookmark a page, use email, and navigate the internet using a search engine.

-Embracing the challenge of earning a degree as a nontraditional student requires a team of supporters.
+Embracing the challenge of earning a degree as a adult learner requires a team of supporters.
 Family, friends, and employers can support an adult learner by running errands for the student, providing childcare, offering emotional support, and sharing study tips.
 Students can build a support network before starting their degree by talking about their plans with colleagues and friends and asking for help.

 A flexible degree lets students learn on their own schedules.
 Learners who are returning to school for psychology should look at the way their school devised its individual courses.
 Are there many deadlines?
 Do all students need to be online at the same time?
 Can students substitute one course for another to accelerate the program?
-Be sure the program's requirements align with your own.
+Be sure the program’s requirements align with your needs and goals.